zsofiasomlai/pbx-group-security/content/challenges/medium/presentation.md

 - **The Inevitable: Understanding the 12 Technological Forces That Will Shape Our Future** by Dr Kevin Kelly
 - **Future Crimes: Inside the Digital Underground and the Battle For Our Connected World** by Marc Goodman
 - **EU General Data Protection Regulation (GDPR): An Implementation and Compliance Guide** by IT Governance Privacy Team (Author)

-Submit your files using a GitHub repository or [email us](mailto:project-cx@photobox.com)